Minnesota Firm Foundation

 The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
 The Minnesota surplus lines market accounted for $356.4 million in gross premiums written in 2012, according to a survey by Business Insurance.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic storm or wildfire.
 There were 1,115 wildfires in Minnesota in 2013 that burned 22,107 acres.
-The state has suffered damage from several of the most severe winter storms in the Midwest and is also prone to hail events (see charts below).
+The state has suffered damage from several of the most severe winter storms in the Midwest and is also prone to hail events.
 In 2013 Minnesota ranked tenth in the nation for major hail events, with 165 events.

-LEADING WRITERS OF PRIVATE PASSENGER AUTO INSURANCE IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF COMMERCIAL INSURANCE IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2013 (1)

-LEADING WRITERS OF COMMERCIAL INSURANCE IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF HOMEOWNERS INSURANCE IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2013 (1)

-LEADING WRITERS OF HOMEOWNERS INSURANCE IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2013 (1)

-LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF PRIVATE PASSENGER AUTO INSURANCE IN MINNESOTA BY DIRECT PREMIUMS WRITTEN, 2013 (1)

 STATE BY STATE COMPARISON TABLES